 3. Prevent sedentary office lifestyle

 Studies have shown that sitting for long periods is bad for our overall health.
-That is why it is essential that you encourage your co-workers to occasionally move around while at work.
+That is why it is essential for office well-being that you encourage your co-workers to occasionally move around while at work.

 How can you help encourage everyone to get moving?